 This course is intended for students committed to serious study in art.
 AP work involves significantly more time and rigor than other art courses.
 Students will select and submit their work for evaluation by a group of artists and teachers.
 The evaluation will allow students to demonstrate their ability with fundamentals of the visual arts.
 Students will produce a portfolio of 24 separate works.
 Students are expected to take the AP exam.
-This course may be offered for Dual Enrollment.

-Prerequisite: Portfolio audition or 2 Visual Art Fees: Refer to fee schedule / Tuition if taken for Dual credits Enrollment, AP Exam Grade Level: 11, 12 Location: HHS, WFHS
+Prerequisite: Portfolio audition or 2 Visual Art Fees: Refer to fee schedule/ AP Exam Fee credits Location: HHS, WFHS